Swing state: Background

-However, some states that consistently vote for one party at the presidential level occasionally elect a governor of the opposite party; this is currently the case in Vermont and Virginia which have Republican governors, as well as in Louisiana, Kentucky, and Kansas, which currently have Democratic governors.
+However, some states that consistently vote for one party at the presidential level occasionally elect a governor of the opposite party; this is currently the case in New Hampshire, Vermont and Virginia which have Republican governors, as well as in Kentucky and Kansas, which currently have Democratic governors.
 Even in presidential election years, voters may split presidential and gubernatorial tickets.
-In 2020, this occurred in Vermont and New Hampshire, which elected Republican governors even as Democrat Joe Biden won both states, while North Carolina elected a Democratic governor despite also voting for Republican Donald Trump.
+In 2024, this occurred in three states: North Carolina, Vermont and New Hampshire.
+Vermont and New Hampshire both elected Republican governors even as Democrat Kamala Harris won both states.
+North Carolina, despite voting for Republican Donald Trump, elected a Democratic governor.
+North Carolina has elected a Democratic governor in each concurrent gubernatorial election where Donald Trump was the Republican presidential nominee, by a notably wide margin in 2024.

 In Maine and Nebraska, the apportionment of electoral votes parallels that for U.S. senators and representatives.
 Two electoral votes go to the candidate who wins the plurality of the vote statewide, and a candidate gets an additional electoral vote for each congressional district in which they receive a plurality.
 Both of these states have relatively few electoral votes – a total of 4 and 5, respectively.
-Despite their rules, each state has split its electoral votes twice – in 2008, when Nebraska gave four votes to Republican John McCain, and one to Democrat Barack Obama, and in 2020, when Nebraska gave four votes to Donald Trump and one to Joe Biden; in 2016 and 2020, Donald Trump won one vote in Maine, while Hillary Clinton and Joe Biden both were awarded three, respectively.
+Nebraska has split its votes since 1992, and Maine has done so since 1972.
+Each state has split its electoral votes only thrice since implementation: all three times Maine's second district gave one vote to Donald Trump, in 2016 (won), 2020 (lost) and 2024 (won); while Obama in 2008 (won), Biden in 2020 (won), and Harris in 2024 (lost) obtained the Nebraska's second district vote in their respective races.